ansys/pyansys-geometry/doc/source/getting_started/docker.rst

 Launch the Geometry service
 ---------------------------

-There are two mechanisms for launching the Geometry service:
+There are methods for launching the Geometry service:

 * You can use the PyGeometry launcher.
 * You can manually launch the Geometry service.